evamh/ACNH-NPC-Generator/README.md

 <img src="https://git.arts.ac.uk/storage/user/650/files/84b3fa22-2c05-4cd5-b4eb-b5e948101af2" width="45%">

 After training and compiling, I immediately noticed that the loss was always 'NaN' (not a number).
-This was confirmed when I tried to visualise the reconstructed images, and nothing appeared.
+This was confirmed when I tried to visualise the reconstructed images and nothing appeared.
 There was no error message in the code, so it wasn't obvious what had gone wrong.

 ChatGPT gave me advice on what to check.
 Two of these were setting the correct learning rate and decreasing the batch size.
-I created a separate Adam optimiser object that set the learning rate to 0.0001 and decreased the batch size to 16.
+Following this advice, I created a separate Adam optimiser object that set the learning rate to 0.0001 and decreased the batch size to 16.
 These changes worked, and when training the model a second time, I saw a proper loss value (albeit a very large one).

 ![vae model results](https://git.arts.ac.uk/storage/user/650/files/5929ce82-0115-490b-bc47-e5b898fc6dac)

 The results here are more similar to the simple autoencoder.
 The outlines are generally quite blurry, and seem to blend together different animal forms (for example, the fourth one appears to have cat and mouse features).
 Additionally, there seems to be some interesting behaviour with the eagle.
-In the first and third example, the outline of an eagle is quite apparent, and is a little blurrier in the other examples.
+In the first and third example, the outline of an eagle is quite apparent, and is a little blurrier in the other examples but still present upon close inspection.

 ### Generating new content